A look at how these universal remote controls may be able to help older people who have poor eyesight or arthritis.

 All 3 get good reviews but be sure to look at more details before checking out.
 Don’t necessarily go for the cheapest, this is not the sort of situation to be trying to save a bit of money, the best value for money will come from the one which is easiest to use!

 There isn’t a huge amount of choice available in this market so I’m afraid your options are limited.
-It is a bit surprising considering we live in an ageing population and demand for electrical equipment like this will rise.
+It is a bit surprising considering we live in an aging population and demand for electrical equipment like this will rise.
 But we are where we are at the moment.
 Despite the lack of depth in choice these all have good reviews from what I have read and will hopefully fulfill your needs, or that of your relatives.

 Remember that in the UK legally you can cancel an order within 7 days of receiving it, without a reason for doing so, it is referred to as the “cooling off period.”
 You will get a full refund from the retailer if you change your mind.
 If what you purchase isn’t as good as you hoped for, perhaps it isn’t as easy to use as you expected, then return it and try another one instead.